GolfTEC

-Founded by Joe Assell, Mike Clinton and Clayton Cole in 1995, GOLFTEC is a golf instruction and club fitting company headquartered in Denver, Colorado.
-With more than 200 retail locations worldwide, GOLFTEC teaches more than one million lessons annually.
-Currently, it has locations in the United States, Canada, China, Japan, Singapore, and Hong Kong.
+GOLFTEC is a golf instruction and club fitting company headquartered in Denver, Colorado.
+The company was founded in 1995 by Joe Assell, Mike Clinton, and Clayton Cole.

+The company has more than 200 retail locations worldwide, including the United States, Canada, China, Japan, Singapore, and Hong Kong.

 History and overview

-In 1995, the company's first location was opened in Denver under the name Driving Obsession.
+In 1995, the company opened its first location in Denver under the name Driving Obsession.
 Two years later, it was re-branded as GOLFTEC (Technique, Equipment, Conditioning) and added two new locations in the Chicago area.
-Since then, GOLFTEC opened more than 200 centers worldwide and became one of the top employers of PGA of America Professionals, as well as a provider of golf club fittings.
+In 2016, GOLFTEC, one of the top employers of PGA of America Professionals, formed a strategic partnership with the PGA.

-Currently GOLFTEC offers clubs from Callaway Golf, Mizuno, PING, TaylorMade Golf and Titleist.
+Currently, GOLFTEC offers clubs from Callaway Golf, Mizuno, PING, TaylorMade Golf and Titleist.

 Partnership with Golf Digest Online

-In May 2018, Golf Digest Online (GDO), the largest online / offline golf conglomerate in Japan, expanded its partnership with GOLFTEC.
+In May 2018, Golf Digest Online (GDO), a golf conglomerate in Japan, expanded its partnership with GOLFTEC.

-The agreement centered on GDO's US entity, GDO Sports, Inc. acquiring majority interest in GOLFTEC with plans to merge the strengths of both companies to further grow the business globally.
-Existing GOLFTEC leadership remained in place.
+The agreement centered on GDO's US entity, GDO Sports, Inc. acquiring majority interest in GOLFTEC with plans to merge the strengths of both companies.

-Publicly traded on the Tokyo Stock Exchange and with 550 employees, GDO previously held a minority stake in GOLFTEC, operating 10 franchised training centers in Japan since opening its first in the upscale Roppongi district of Tokyo in 2012.
+GDO previously held a minority stake in GOLFTEC and has operated 10 franchised training centers in Japan since opening its first in the upscale Roppongi district of Tokyo in 2012.